Costly Multidimensional Screening: Omitted Proofs

+contradicting \eqref{eq:contrad}.
+However, the situation is more delicate in general.
+The actual proof relies on the Stone–Weierstrass theorem and Lusin’s theorem.

-Finally, to conclude \Cref{prop:dbind}, it suffices to show the existence of an optimal solution to the full IC program $\eqref{eq:1d}^\dagger$.
-Even though this is a standard one-dimensional problem, the existence result appears to be new at this generality.
-As it may be of independent interest, we record it in the following lemma: \begin{lemma} Any standard one-dimensional screening problem has a solution. \end{lemma} The proof (in the appendix) proceeds by showing the space of IC and IR mechanisms is sequentially compact in the product topology.
-The argument uses a generalized version of Helly's selection theorem from \citet{fuchino1999theorem}. \textit{Q.E.D.}
+Finally, to conclude \Cref{thm:dbind}, it suffices to show the existence of an optimal solution to the full IC program $\eqref{eq:1d}^\dagger$.
+Even though this is a standard one-dimensional problem, the existence result appears to be new at this level of generality. \begin{lemma}[Existence] Any one-dimensional screening problem has a solution. \end{lemma} The proof proceeds by showing the space of IC and IR mechanisms is sequentially compact in the product topology.
+The argument uses a generalized version of Helly's selection theorem from \citet{fuchino1999theorem}.